-Reminder, I think we seriously need to stop taking close ups of flowers.
-Macros and Micros would be better but I need you guys to stop taking the easy way with your submissions and start thinking out of the box more.
+NEW: We will no longer be accepting close ups, especially of flowers, pets and people.
+Macros are iffy and Micros would be better but I need you guys to stop taking the easy way with your submissions and start thinking out of the box more.
 That was the whole point of the club, to help people think out of the box.
-Close ups have been sliding by on technicality but now it is starting to look like the Flower Club around here.
-So that being said, will I still be taking those kinds of submissions?
-Probably not.
-You are going to have to work harder and "wow" me if you are going to send them in.
-OK?
+Close ups have been sliding by on technicality but now we really need to let it go.

 This is a club in which the pictures you submit must have a interesting perspective.
 This could be something shot at a noticeable angle (such as a Dutch Angle), an extreme close up/macro, tilt shift/bokeh or reflection.

 Basically it is just shooting or editing a photo to make it look as if it is taken from some way OTHER than the head on way we normally see them at eye level point of view.
 What we mean by a " interesting perspective" is more how-this-picture-was-taken than conceptual.
 Yes, it might be a kind of perspective to conceptualize but that isn't what we are about.
 Another example of something being accepted into the gallery is editing to have an interesting angle: for example, flipping a picture upside down, sideways, or any other noticeable or extreme rotation.
 But having said all that, there is still a chance work will not be accepted because it might be on the boarder line of what is and isn't accepted, poor photography, bad subject matter or in my opinion, it is just not good.
 If your work isn't accepted, don't freak out, it is not a personal judgment on you.
 Just try again with something else.